hydroaggie/group_handbook/_sources/intro.md

 The goal of this group handbook is to provide resources and guidelines for students in [CIHG](https://hydroaggie.github.io/) group.

 This handbook is built using Jupyter Book and is hosted on GitHub.
 Check out the content pages below.
+Edits are welcome!

 ```{tableofcontents}
 ```